udayj/nftmarketplace/README.md

 Basic NFT Marketplace

 1. Central market that keeps track of items to be sold
-2. Each item has (creator, seller, buyer, price, nft token contract address, token id, item id, royalty_enabled, royalty amount)
+2. Each item has (creator, seller, price, nft token contract address, token id, item id, royalty_enabled, royalty amount)
 3. Marketplace allows - List item for sale
 4. Marketplace allows - Buy item from marketplace
 5. Basic stats - owner of an item, number sold, number unsold, most sold, items owned by an address, items sold by an address